 So, let’s do some real practical math to compare investing in stocks vs real estate.
 You can do the same math with bonds and bank deposits.
 Let’s say you want to earn $50,000 a year in passive income and want to know how much you would need to invest to do so.

-Here is the math – Take your desired annual dividend income amount and divide by the dividend percentage.
+Here is the math – Take your desired annual dividend passive income amount and divide by the dividend percentage.